Top of the page

 There are plenty of reasons to stop using smokeless tobacco.
 These products contain nicotine, which is addictive.
 Smokeless tobacco can cause serious health problems, such as:

 People who use tobacco crave the nicotine in it.
 Giving it up is much harder than simply changing a habit.
 Your body has to stop craving the nicotine.
 It's hard to quit, but you can do it.
 Many tools are available for people who want to quit.
 You may find that combining tools works best for you.

-Your doctor will help you set up the plan that best meets your needs.
+There are several steps to quitting.
+Your doctor can help you set up the plan that best meets your needs.
 You may want to attend a tobacco cessation program.
 When you choose a program, look for one that has proven success.
 Ask your doctor for ideas.
 You will greatly increase your chances of success if you take medicine as well as get counselling or join a cessation program.

-Some of the changes you feel when you first quit smokeless tobacco are uncomfortable.
+Some of the changes you feel when you first quit are uncomfortable.
 Your body will miss the nicotine at first, and you may feel short-tempered and grumpy.
 You may have trouble sleeping or concentrating.
 Medicine can help you deal with these symptoms.
 You may struggle with changing your habits and rituals.
-The last step is the tricky one: Be prepared for the urge to use smokeless tobacco to continue for a time.
+And the urge to use tobacco may continue for a time.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter U368 in the search box to learn more about "Stopping Smokeless Tobacco Use: Care Instructions."
+Enter U368 in the search box to learn more about "Stopping Smokeless Tobacco Use: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.